Nagasaki45/digital-privacy-soundscape/report/report.md

 I started by recording approximately 10 hours of diverse materials, as planned, using the Zoom H4n handheld audio recorder[^zoom] on a tripod in my apartment.
 Each recording was manually sliced to create audio files that contain homogeneous content.
-For example, when a long recording starts with a conversation and continues with dish washing I manually slice it into two separated audio files.
+For example, when a long recording starts with a conversation and continues with dish washing I manually sliced it into two separated audio files.
 I intended to rely on the homogeneity of the audio files to train the deep neural network, when the content is considered as the global conditioning context.
 In the study of Van Den Oord et al. the global context for conditioning was the speaker; in the current work the context is the content of the audio source.

 After training the model with this content the generated audio contained nothing but noise and crackles.
 In retrospective, there are several reason for this first failure:

-- Compared to the VCTK corpus, which is used by Van Den Oord et al. and by the _tensorflow-wavenet_ users, my audio files were way more noisy.
+- Compared to the VCTK[^vctk-corpus] corpus, which is used by Van Den Oord et al. and by the _tensorflow-wavenet_ users, my audio files were way more noisy.
 - Similarly, my audio files were more sonically diverse, preventing the model from generalizing properly.
 - I probably used too long receptive field.
-I tried to reduce the sample rate from 16Khz to 8Khz to train the model faster but kept the dilated layers with the same length.
+I tried to reduce the sample rate from 16Khz to 8Khz to train the model faster but didn't changed the rest of the model parameters causing the receptive field to be twice as long as the default.
-The training might run faster if I reduce the dilated layer length, without scarifying the model ability to generalize.
+The training might run faster if I reduce the receptive field length, without scarifying the model ability to generalize.
 - Lastly, all of the successful results from _tensorflow-wavenet_ users used more than 15,000 training steps, when best results achieved after 50,000 steps or more.
 On my computer it is just not feasible, as it takes approximately 10 seconds for training step (~6 days to reach 50K steps).

 As a second attempt I tried to train the model on the VCTK corpus, as several users did and succeeded.
 For me, it was a required step to make sure that I know how to use the software properly, what are its capabilities, and what can be considered computational feasible using my setup.
-This attempt also failed, but I managed to learn most of the above points from its failure.
+This attempt also failed, but I managed to learn most of the above points from that failure.
-In addition, I found out that training a model on the whole dataset is even more computationally intensive and most users train the model on single speaker or even single audio file (a sentence recorded by a speaker).
+In addition, I found out that training a model on the whole dataset is even more computationally intensive and most users train the model on single speaker or even single audio file (a sentence recorded by a single speaker).

 Lastly, I tried to use Amazons' services for training the model on a computer in the cloud that is much more capable than mine and has a GPU for deep learning.
 However, the registration should be manually accepted by the support team, and by the time I got a response from them I already choose an alternative realization for the concept.